 Early Childhood Family Education believes that parents are the child's first teacher and offers classes for information and support to parents in this important role.
 Licensed teachers provide age appropriate preschool experiences for children from birth through age five.
 Parents and children attend class, spending part of the session doing activities together, and then separating for the last half of class for parent discussion groups.
-Childcare is provided and classes are offered both daytime and evening at the Bemidji Community Education Center, 3300 Gillett Dr NW, Bemidji, MN 56601 with their number being 218-333-3284.
+We also have a few drop off options and an Explore and Play open classroom option.
+Classes are offered both daytime and evening at the Paul Bunyan Early Childhood Center, 3300 Gillett Dr NW, Bemidji, MN 56601.
+For more information or to register call 218-333-3284 or check out the Community Education website: www.bemidjicommunityed.com.